ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 $$n! = n \cdot (n-1) \cdot (n-2) \cdot \ldots \cdot 2 \cdot 1$$

-If our word is 'television' then we have to wait about 30 seconds to get our answer because the code generates all $10! = 3628800$ permuations and checks each of them before returning the answer:
+If our word is 'television' then we have to wait about 30 seconds to get our answer because the code generates all $10! = 3628800$ permutations and checks each of them before returning the answer:

 ```python
 >>> approach_1('television')